 - For a contemporary and glossy look, the options are acrylic or glass

 Thinking of getting a resplendent and contemporary appearance for your cooking space?
-Then acrylic is a sure way to go, especially if you are dealing with a smaller kitchen space.
+You might want to consider acrylic or glass, especially if you are dealing with a smaller kitchen space.

 Kitchen cabinet doors with the glossy finish of acrylic makes cleaning and maintenance much easier.
 Homeowners are also given the flexibility to select from a wide range of colors to their liking.

 Another material option to achieve a contemporary kitchen appearance is glass finishing.
 The common choices for glass material are either 3G or 4G glass.